ROCm/rocm-install-on-linux/docs/install/3rd-party/verl-install.rst

       git clone https://github.com/volcengine/verl.git -b v0.3.0.post0

-2. Build the docker container using the Dockerfile in the ``verl/docker`` directory:
+2. Build the Docker container using the Dockerfile in the ``verl/docker`` directory:

    .. code-block:: bash